akutuva21/crnt-lean/docs/persistence-gac.md

   single-valued-Nagumo machinery above.
 - **Open:** persistence in general (the remaining gap: interior orbits repelled from critical-siphon faces), which needs the analytic boundary-repulsion estimates (Anderson & Shiu near-facet dynamics;
-  Anderson's single-linkage tier argument) and the feasibility test for critical siphons; and the geometric zero-separating-surface construction in the toric-inclusion approach.
+  Anderson's single-linkage tier argument) and the feasibility test for critical siphons; and, in the toric-inclusion approach, the six explicit hypotheses enumerated above, none of which is assembled into a persistence or GAC conclusion.

 ## Modules